 What are my Make-it-Take-it Sessions options?

 **Be sure the Make-it-Take-it Session you pre-register to attend does not conflict with the GATE Talk you pre-register to attend!

 1.)
 Make-it-Take-it Session 1 - Participants will create low-tech simple activities designed for students on the GAA track at the lowest level (MOID/SID/PID) students.
-(9:00 am - 10:00 am)
+(9:00 am - 10:00 am) - SOLD OUT!

 2.)
 Make-it-Take-it Session 2 - Participants will create low-tech simple activities designed for students on the GAA track at the lowest level (MOID/SID/PID) students.
-(10:30 am - 11:30 am)
+(10:30 am - 11:30 am) - SOLD OUT!

 3.)
 Make-it-Take-it Session 3 - Participants will adapt a book for use with a shared reading activity and create an interactive low-tech Core Word Board that can be used for writing.
 These materials will complement an earlier session on Core Vocabulary and Literacy in the Model Classroom.
 This session is designed for students in preschool or kindergarten special education or students on the GAA track from elementary to high school.
-(12:30 pm - 1:30 pm)
+(12:30 pm - 1:30 pm) - SOLD OUT!

 8:00 am - 8:45 am Registration, Presenter, Vendor, Attendee

 8:00 am - 3:00 pm Exhibit Hall Open